 When speaking with enterprise buyers about cloud solutions, chances are you hear the same questions coming up over and over again.
 What about compliance?
 What about security and risk?
 Does it come with any kind of guarantee?

 Even beyond these practical concerns, there are also any number of intangible barriers facing cloud salespeople.
 For instance, one study found that only 18% of B2B buyers would classify the salespeople they work with as trusted advisors who they respect.
 And if buyers don’t believe you in the first place, it’s going to be pretty hard to effectively overcome their objections.
-No doubt that’s part of the reason why only about 40% of enterprises today have adopted cloud solutions.

 So you’ve got your work cut out for you if you want to move more deals into the closed-won column.
 In this article, we break down best practices to help you deliver results, whether your goal is to gain a foothold in the remaining 60% of companies out there, or simply to expand your footprint in existing accounts.